kubewarden/docs/docs/operator-manual/policy-servers/02-private-registry.md

 It is not uncommon that enterprises using cloud native environments have their own container registries to store their container images and other artefacts used to run their applications.
-As these artefacts are, most of the time, private it does not make sense to let their be public available in the web or even for some parts of the same organization.
-In this scenarios is common the use of private registries requiring authentication to access the resources stored on them.
-In that in mind, it possible to specify and configure the credentials used to authenticate into a private registry where your policies are stored.
-Allowing Kubewarden Policy Server to download policies from public and private registries.
+As these artifacts are, most of the time, private, it does not make sense to let them be publicly available on the web or even to other teams within the same organization.
+In these scenarios, it is common to use private registries that require authentication to access the resources stored In them.
+With this in mind, we have made it possible to specify and configure the credentials used to authenticate into a private registry where your policies are stored and allowing Kubewarden Policy Server to download policies from public and private registries.